 Form and Tone

-A World Of Light Analysis
+Analysis of A World Of Light

 There is an interesting use of words in the first line of this stanza of the poem, which you can read in full here.
 Light is usually associated with positives and dark with negatives.
 In this line that is almost reversed as the narrator says they are suffering light.
 The narrator then personifies the candles and says that they are “heaving”.
 Once again this suggestion gives the light an unexpected negative quality.
 The narrator then says they saw the shadow of their old self dwindle.
 Did they like their old self?
 Is this emotion good or bad?
 It isn’t really clear although the next two lines suggest that it is a positive emotion as they feel a sense of peace.

 The candle is described as being snuffed.
 It would appear that the candle can not cause a shadow around the narrator.
 What does this mean exactly?
 That the light can not highlight any negative features?
-Either way we see a startling oxymoron in the last line of this stanza as the narrator describes a dazzling dark.
+Either way, we see a startling oxymoron in the last line of this stanza as the narrator describes a dazzling dark.
 Dazzling is usually a phrase we would expect to be used to describe the light.

 It seems like the narrator stops taking in their surroundings for a while but this is not a choice.
-As indicated by the breackets!
+As indicated by the brackets!
 It is unclear why they are no longer “taking in data” perhaps they have just gotten used to their surrounding?
 But what is clear is being able to block that stuff out is helping them to feel relaxed.
 We see after this break that the inverse nature of the light and the dark seems to have flipped back to the norm.
 Light is once again described in a positive manner and used to describe the person.
-This stanza then symbolises a rebirth of sorts as the narrator describes themselves as having bright new plumage.
+This stanza then symbolizes a rebirth of sorts as the narrator describes themselves as having bright new plumage.
 There are lots of positives here to suggest the narrator has dealt with their troubles and come through the other side.

-I think the first two lines of this stanza are used to describe the narrators journey from darkness into the light.
+I think the first two lines of this stanza are used to describe the narrator’s journey from darkness into the light.
 How they once had a racing mind filled with fire, light, air, birds, wax etc. but that has all dissipated.
 They talk about the situation and how difficult it was to deal with.
 They describe the hottest fire as appearing cool.
 Perhaps the intonation here is that despite being in a situation where they should have felt euphoric they felt down.
 In a room full of candles they only felt dark.

 About Elizabeth Jennings